JunWang-Bristol/MagLearn/README.md

 ## Features

-- Sequence-to-scalar prediction of volumetric power loss.
+- Sequence-to-scalar prediction of volumetric power loss from B timeseries, temperature and flux frequency.
 - Data preprocessing for standardizing and splitting datasets.
 - Training pipeline compatible with both local machines and Google Colab.
 - Model verification and error analysis.